-The City of Las Vegas Arts Commission is responsible for the creation of permanent and temporary public art projects that transform public space, stimulate intellectual discourse, and celebrate cultural diversity.
+The City of Las Vegas Arts Commission was established in 1987 and is operated through the City’s Office of Cultural Affairs.
+The Commission is responsible for encouraging the creation of permanent and temporary public art projects that transform public space, stimulate intellectual discourse, and celebrate cultural diversity.
 Through a commitment to excellence that prioritizes community collaboration, the Las Vegas Arts Commission nurtures and promotes artists, elevates civic awareness and helps contribute to a sense of place that fosters creative enterprise, generates cultural tourism and keeps Las Vegas at the forefront of global interest.

 To view an Arts Commission meeting agenda, or hear the audio of a past meeting, go to: http://www5.lasvegasnevada.gov/sirepub/meet.aspx.

 Ward 1 Appointment, term 8/30/2017 – 8/30/2021

 |John Curran Chair

 Mayoral Appointment, term 2/22/2016 – 11/20/2019